Set up PayPal on your store

 Require phone numbers for PayPal Express checkout orders

-If you depend on having your customers' contact information and use PayPal Express, then you might have noticed that the Shopify order details page does not contain the phone number.
-To add the phone number field to your checkout, contact PayPal support.
+If you depend on having your customers' contact information and use PayPal Express, then you might have noticed that the Shopify order details page doesn't contain the phone number.
+To add the phone number field to your checkout, refer to Require phone numbers for PayPal Express Checkout orders.

 Using PayPal for automatic billing